 It doesn't require pumping up either - just fill it, aim, and pull the trigger.
 That makes this one a great Super Soaker for children who want to get into the action as quickly as possible.

-Fortnite and Super Soakers are a match made in heaven, and this is arguably one of the best water guns of the bunch.
+Fortnite and Super Soakers are a match made in heaven, so this is arguably one of the best water guns of the bunch.
 Combining the video game's distinctive look with an ability to drench your friends, it's sure to go down very well for fans of the series.

 The firing mechanism also ties into its identity as a shotgun - the TS-R is pump-operated.
-This does make it a little trickier to use for small children (and I'm disappointed that the trigger is fake), but it is pretty satisfying nonetheless.
+This does make it a little trickier to use for small children (and we're disappointed that the trigger is fake), but it is pretty satisfying nonetheless.

 Best water guns - FAQ